ExperimentsWithCode/Center-For-Llamas/README.md

 * Currently handles Vote_Option as dict.

 * Flipside will not be retroactively updating this so need to pull prior data from Snapshot via rate limited process.

-* Flipside will not be correct this

-    [] Pursue data from snapshot graphql
+    * old data has older format.
+Need to make adapter for 2022 snapshot

 ### Views